ypriverol/os-proteomics/manuscript.md

 Open-source code documents the details necessary for researchers to understand precisely how a model or algorithm functions in practice, beyond theoretical descriptions.
 This level of transparency is vital to scientific integrity; it ensures that others can accurately replicate studies, identify discrepancies, and reveal assumptions that might otherwise go unnoticed.
 It also empowers others—within the constraints of the chosen OSS license—to validate the proposed model or algorithm with alternative implementations and compare it against the original implementation when discrepancies arise.
+[I think this section could be written in a more positive way.
+Now it heavily leans toward policing results.
+Maybe it is also an idea to first discuss how it pushes the field forward (next section), followed by some additional benefits in terms of scientific rigor]

 #### Shared knowledge pushes the field forward